Qt-QML/lomiri-ui-toolkit-widgets-collection/README.md

-# Ubuntu UI Toolkit
+# Lomiri UI Toolkit

 ## Introduction

-This project consists of a set of QML components to ease the creation of beautiful applications in QML for Ubuntu.
+This project consists of a set of QML components to ease the creation of beautiful applications in QML for Lomiri.

 QML alone lacks built-in components for basic widgets like Button, Slider, Scrollbar, etc, meaning a developer has to build them from scratch.
 This